Here is how Funding Secure compares to my other investments:

-My current XIRR assumes that zero accrued interest will be returned, and the capital balance is impaired by one third.
-So there may be a large degree of error in this.
+My current XIRR assumes that zero accrued interest will be returned, and the capital balance is impaired by one half.
+This means that I will have lost money in this overall.

 The operating model for investors is in line with others.
 Loans are introduced to the platform, for which monies are pledged and the loan draws down when the requested amount is released.
 As mentioned before, the range of loans is diverse.
 Anything from jewelry to cars to property, even antiques.
 This results in a disparity of loan sizes and interest rates.
 Even with a minimum investment of £25, the smaller sized-loans fill extremely quickly, often within hours.

 Property loans, being higher in size, take longer to fill.
 We are also seeing the same features as seen elsewhere: new tranches of loans (where extra money is needed for redevelopment) and refinancing (where the loan is renewed for an additional amount of time).

 A key difference between Funding Secure and other sites is that interest is not paid to investors on a monthly basis.
 Instead, interest accrues and is paid at the end of the loan term.
 This is fine if the loan performs.
 If it doesn’t, investors may receive nothing from a particular investment.

 Funding Secure offers a more flexible secondary market than most, with discounting allowed.
 For the risk-takers, the effect of a discount is to increase the return (because the purchase price of the debt has reduced).
 The payment of interest only at the end of a loan also gives rise to taxation complications.
 As Funding Secure explain here: